-According to Regene Estolatan, one of the writers at the start of the project (now the group head of the team), the show is different from what they initially imagined.
+Regene Estolatan, one of the writers at the start of the project (now the group head of the team), told adobo Magazine that the show is different from what they initially imagined.
 “Before the pandemic pa actually, we pitched this already to Viva para gawing animated series.
 At the time, iba pa yung nasa mind namin — yung talagang full-blown animation.”

 She explained that the vision changed when the pandemic hit and that there was a danger of them losing their jobs if they couldn’t produce any work.
 That’s when they decided that the easiest way to go about this was to push through with the series as motion graphic comics.
 “Hindi naman kailangan mag-hire ng isang buong animation studio,” she said, talking about how this option what was a small team working remotely like theirs could accomplish.
 “Siguro hindi lalagpas ng 15 people yung nagwork sa buong production.”

 Two of the artists credited in the series — Assistant Studio Head Jim Jiminez and Senior Graphic Artist Lui Antonio — weighed in on the creative process, emphasizing that the difficulty differs in each season’s style.